finnlu98/FlightAssistant/README.md

 <img src="./img/main_screen.png" alt="Main card of map" width="300" />

 Flightassistant was designed to keep track of the countries that one has visited through out our lives.
 FlightAssistant is a companion application that can be displayed on your nightstand or desk, and can be used by any device that can host a website.
-With an compact interface displayed on a small screen, it offers features to help you explore the world, track your travels, and plan your next adventure.
+With an compact interface displayed on a small screen, it offers features to help you monitor flight prices to decired locations, explore the world, track your travels, and plan your next adventure.

 Here is an example of a raspberry pi model 4 displaying it on a small screen on a desk: